We’ve burrowed through the Netflix catalogue for family films that will keep both kids and their parents hooked to the screen.

 The beginning of DreamWorks’ beloved trilogy was, and still is, a total triumph.
 An easy pleaser for kids who always dreamed of having a dragon as a friend, this joyous animated adventure also shows young boys how to become better men with a lead character who chooses respect over rage and seeks peace rather than power.

 Remakes of beloved childhood films are often lousy.
 This is not one of them.
 Surprising the heck out of everyone when it first came out, this inspired take on the 1995 Robin Williams original (which is also on Netflix) trades a board game for a video game and places some naive teenagers into the bodies of Dwayne Johnson, Kevin Hart, Karen Gillan, and Jack Black.
 All four players fully commit to the lunacy, resulting in one consistently funny family adventure.

-Even if you’re reading this in May, this BAFTA-winning animated Christmas miracle of a film is perfect to watch right now.
+No matter what time of year you’re reading this, BAFTA-winning animated Christmas miracle of a film Klaus is perfect to watch right now.
 The film follows weasely postal worker Jesper (voiced incredibly by Jason Schwartzman) forced to deliver mail on a frozen island full of jerks—including child jerks.
 Jesper’s quite the jerk himself, but everything changes when he meets a lone toymaker in the woods.
 Visually gorgeous and consistently hilarious, this superb story softens you up with colour and jokes before hitting hard with an unmoveable moral on kindness and friendship.